lukas-hen/compRS/README.md

-# compRS
+# Huffman Encoding/Decoding CLI

-`compRS` is a Rust library & CLI tool for compression & decompression.
+`huff` is a CLI tool for huffman encoding & decoding.
-Currently the only algorithm implemented is Huffman encoding and decoding.

-The huffman implementation efficiently compresses and decompresses files or in-memory buffers using canonical Huffman encoding, providing both a CLI and a simple API.
+The huffman implementation efficiently compresses and decompresses files or in-memory buffers using canonical Huffman encoding.

-In the future more compression methods might be added, thus the repo is not a huffman specific repo.
-The CLI only has a subcommand `huffman` for huffman-encoding for now.

-## Features

-- Support for encoding/decoding **files** using the CLI.
-- Support for encoding/decoding **in-memory buffers** via the huffman module.

 ## Implementation Specifics